staltz/flux-challenge/submissions/kennytilton/README.md

 * as you edit the `js/SithTrak.js` code, just refresh the page

 ### Bundling
 the script `trak-es5` will rebuild `dist/SithTrak.js` with simple optimizations.
 Open `index.html` to run that.
-No luck yet with advanced optimizations, but we are closing in on that.
+No luck yet with advanced optimizations, and we are starting to think Matrix is too dynamic for the google closure compiler advanced mode.

 ## Discussion
 The elegance definition above presents another difficulty: data flow programs do not *have* program flow.
 The data flows and the UI shape simply conforms to the data.
 In a sense, the data flow ends with the dynamically altered UI, which itself is just data.